Saturday, February 15, 2025

 "Grand Theft Auto: True Story" (violent)

 Here's a link to the episode I did voice over for.
 It runs about 13 minutes.
-WARNING: The content is extremely violent.
+WARNING: Parts of the content are extremely violent.
 If that offends you, please don't watch it.
 Some might be critical of me for being involved with something so violent.
-Truth be known, I took this voice job on because it was very different than anything I would normally do.
+Truth be known, I took this voice job on because it was very different than anything I would normally do in voice over.
 And I like a good challenge.

 No comments: